andxeur/RealTimeStorage/README.md

 # RealTimeStorage

-__RealTimeStorage is an Android online or file recovery library on [Firebase] (https://firebase.google.com).
+__RealTimeStorage is an Android online or file recovery library on [Firebase](https://firebase.google.com).
 This library is based on services provided by firabase such as Firestore and RealTime-database.__

 ## Why this library?